iillx/swift-evolution/proposals/7777-expanded-parameters.md

 ```

 The example above would be the equivalent of trying to construct a protocol type `test(x: MyProtocol(a: 10))`.

-Generics aren't part of the scope at this moment.

 ### Inout